-- 5 to 7 Mile Tow: $30 to $100
+- Between 5 and 7 miles: $30 to $100

-- 40 Mile Tow: $100 to $250
+- 40 miles: $100 to $250

-- 100 Mile Tow: $250 to $600
+- 100 miles: $250 to $600

-What Services Do Tow Companies Offer?
+What Services Do Towing Companies Offer?

-- Gas Delivery
+- Gas delivery

-- Jump Start
+- Jump starting

-- Tire Change
+- Tire changing

-- Transport a Vehicle
+- Transporting a vehicle

 What Impacts the Cost of a Tow?

-However, luckily the cost of a tow is fairly standard so I can at least give you a ballpark figure.
-Towing fees often start at $50 and can quickly get as high as $100 depending on the type of tow and where you are located.
+If you check directly on a towing company's website for pricing, you will probably be hard-pressed to find a dollar amount.
+However, towing rates are fairly standard, so you can estimate a ballpark figure.
+Towing fees often start at $50 and can quickly get as high as $100, depending on the type of tow and where you are located.

-The dollar amounts of coverage can come with a mileage limit too.
-For example, $50 of coverage for up to a 20-mile tow.
-Sometimes mileage is what the coverage is based upon instead of a dollar amount.
-Some insurance policies may be set up to cover a 100-mile tow regardless of the amount of the charge from the tow company.
-It is important to understand your coverage at the time you purchase it so you are not confused about how much is covered and what to do at the time of a loss.
+The dollar amounts of coverage can come with a mileage limit, too.
+For example, your insurance provider may offer $50 of coverage for up to a 20-mile tow.
+Sometimes, the coverage is based upon mileage instead of a dollar amount.
+Some insurance policies may be set up to cover a 100-mile tow, no matter how much the towing company charges.
+It is important to understand your coverage at the time you purchase it so you will not be confused about how much is covered and what to do when you need a tow.

 Sometimes, your agent may be able to file your claim for you and have a tow truck sent out to your location.
 It all depends on your policy.
-Hopefully, you will be on your way in no time with a quick call to the tow service, just make sure to keep your receipt if you hope to file a claim on your car insurance.
+Hopefully, you will be on your way in no time with a quick call to the towing service; just make sure to keep your receipt if you hope to file a claim on your car insurance.